Deymont History, Family Crest & Coats of Arms

 We did find this interesting passage about the family.
 "Whether these Cardinans were the ancestors of the Dynhams, or Dinhams, by whom these possessions were afterwards inherited, has been a subject of dispute; some contending that they belong to the same family, and others arguing that the latter is a distinct race.
 By those who contend for the distinction between these families, it is said, that Isolda, the descendant, perhaps the grand-daughter, of Robert de Cardinan, being the heiress to his estates, brought this property by marriage to Thomas de Tracy, who in the year 1257 was one of the greatest landholders in Cornwall.
 This lady, who was left a widow, conveyed this manor as Isolda de Cardinan, who had been the wife of Thomas Tracy, to Oliver de Dinant, or Dinan, in the year 1259; which family of Dinan is said to have taken their name from Dinan in Brittany, where they had founded a monastery, and erected a castle, at a very distant period.
 During these descents, the name was indifferently written Dynam or Dinham, but in process of time the latter finally prevailed.
 In the reign of Henry VI.
 John Dinham, Esq. of Cardinham, who was sheriff of Devon, and resided on his barton of Nutwell."

 "Part of the manor of Lanherne, and Kankewas, [in the manor of St. Evall, Cornwall], with all the manorial rights connected with it, was purchased by Mr. John Dayman. "

 Early History of the Deymont family

-Another 279 words (20 lines of text) covering the years 1221, 1224, 1332, 1379 and 1695 are included under the topic Early Deymont History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Deymont research.
+Another 140 words (10 lines of text) covering the years 1221, 1224, 1332, 1379 and 1695 are included under the topic Early Deymont History in all our PDF Extended History products and printed products wherever possible.